-Average order value also provides insights into what price points are most popular across your products.
+Calculating your average order value also provides insights into what price points are most popular across your products.
 You can use this information to manage your inventory and create a pricing strategy around high-value orders.

 There’s a wide range of approaches to increase average order value that will intrigue customers without being pushy.
 Here’s the 15 top tactics to test out and help you find what resonates most.

 1. Email marketing

 Turn a passive customer into an active one with personalized email marketing.
 Increase average order value with methods like special offers and exclusive discounts.
 A few options include:

 - Subscriber-exclusive offers: Incentivize subscribers with exclusive, email-only promotions and offers.
 These can include promo codes and access to early-release products and discounted products and packages

 - Abandoned cart retargeting: Capture customers who didn’t complete purchases by sending abandoned cart emails that encourage them to finish the transaction.
 These messages could entice a second look and, ideally, a final purchase

 - User-generated content: Leverage the power of user-generated content (UGC) in emails with reviews and social media posts from real people using your products.
 In a Stackla report, 79% of 1,590 consumers and 150 B2C marketers surveyed said UGC guides their purchasing decisions

 - SMS messaging: Okay it isn’t email, but 96% of 400 retail and e-commerce marketers credit SMS marketing with boosting revenue

 Whatever email you send, use A/B testing to determine which messaging works best for your customers.